remix-pwa/remix-pwa/README.md

   badge: "/icons/notification-badge.png", // not required
   icon: "/icons/app-icon.png", // not required
   silent: false, // not required
-  image: string // NEW!
+  image: "/images/Nature.png" // NEW!
 Not required
 }

 let minutes = 30